COME HANG OUT IN THE GROUP

 They make a great first impression but wear out their welcome quickly

-The charismatic behavior of narcissists tends to draw people to them in the beginning, but their self-centeredness and lack of empathy eventually cause people to run in the other direction.
+The charismatic behavior of the narcissistic friend tends to draw people to them in the beginning, but their self-centeredness and lack of empathy eventually cause people to run in the other direction.
 They can manipulate you into believing they care about you, but don’t be fooled; narcissists live in their own make-believe world where they are queen (or king).
 These individuals will turn on you without hesitation if you cross them.

 They boost their egos by telling others how great they are

-My new so-called friend often made comments like, “I know I’m just too nice, everyone tells me that.”, usually in reference to an overly dramatic story about how someone took advantage of in some way.
-She also bragged about her intellect, skills and experience, and smugly implied everyone else was inferior.
+My new so-called friend often made comments like, “I know I’m just too nice, everyone tells me that.”, usually in reference to an overly dramatic story about how someone took advantage of her in some way.
+She also bragged about her intellect, skills, and experience, and smugly implied everyone else was inferior.
 People with healthy self-esteem do not need to publicly build themselves up to ensure everyone knows about their awesomeness; in contrast, narcissists expect and need to be constantly recognized and admired.

 They think they know everything